hongwei8sun/hongwei8sun.github.io/_pages/Opportunities.md

 Required qualifications for PhD candidates:
 ------

-1. A BS or MS degree in Atmospheric Sciences, Environmental Science, Meteorology, Climatology, Physics, Math, Computer Science, or a related field. <br />
+1. A BS or MS degree in Atmospheric Science, Environmental Science, Meteorology, Climatology, Physics, Math, Computer Science, or a related field. <br />
 2. Strong self-motivation and enthusiasm for atmospheric sciences. <br />

 Preferred qualifications: